-- Saizen®, Serostim®, and Zorbtive? should be stored at room temperature, away from heat and direct light.
-Serostim® LQ must be stored in the refrigerator away from direct light.
-Keep from freezing.
+- Saizen®, Serostim®, and Zorbtive® should be stored at room temperature, away from heat and direct light.
+Nutropin®, Nutropin AQ®, and Serostim® LQ must be stored in the refrigerator away from direct light.
+Do not freeze.

-- Once the powder medicine has been mixed with the liquid, this mixture must be stored in the refrigerator.
-Saizen® and Zorbtive? that has been mixed should be used within 14 days.
+- Once the powder medicine has been mixed with the liquid, the mixture must be stored in the refrigerator.
+Nutropin®, Saizen®, and Zorbtive® that has been mixed should be used within 14 days.
+Nutropin AQ® vial, cartridge, and injection device should be used within 28 days.
 Serostim® that has been mixed should be used within 24 hours.
 Make sure you understand how long you can store the medicine after it has been mixed.
 Throw away any mixed medicine that has not been used within this time.